-The standard assumptions (considered by AbMILP) is very strict and hence does not fit to numerous real-world problems.
-For example, in digestive track assessment using the NHI score~\cite{li2019simplified}, some of the criteria rely on the simultaneous presence of two inflammatory changes (e.g. infiltration of epithelium and lamina propria with neutrophils).
-Such a task requires more challenging types of MIL called presence-based or threshold-based assumptions~\cite{foulds2010review} (defined below), which operate on multiple assumptions (called concepts) and classes.
+This standard assumption (considered by AbMILP) is stringent and hence does not fit to numerous real-world problems.
+As an example, let us consider the digestive track assessment using the NHI scoring system~\cite{li2019simplified}, where the score $2$ is assigned to a biopsy if the neutrophils infiltrate more than 50\% of crypts and there is no epithelium damage or ulceration.
+Such a task obviously requires more challenging types of MIL~\cite{foulds2010review}, which operate on many assumptions (below defined as concepts) and classes.

 Let $\hat{C} \subseteq C$ be the set of required instance-level concepts, and let $p: X \times C \rightarrow K$ be the function that counts how often the concept $c \in C$ occurs in the bag $\vec{x} \in X$.
-Then, in \emph{presence-based assumption}, the bag is positive if each concept occurs at least ones:
+Then, in \emph{presence-based assumption}, the bag is positive if each concept occurs at least once:

 In the case of \emph{threshold-based assumptions}, the bag is positive if concept $c_i \in C$ occurs at least $t_i \in \mathbb{N}$ times: